abhayychoudhary/Titanic/README.md

-# Titanic
-Titanic Data EDA and Modelling
+# Titanic Data EDA and Modelling

 ## How to use this code